shussain894/CV/README.md

 I am a Makers trained Junior Software and DevOps Engineer with AWS Cloud Practitioner and AWS Solution Architect qualifications.
 I have strong interpersonal skills and am constantly improving my technical skills with side projects in various tech stacks.

-I was training to be a chartered accountant when I realised I did not enjoy what I was doing, I joined a cloud computing bootcamp where I completed my AWS certifications and was studying Python, I was introduced to programming and was amazed by its endless possibilities, I knew I had gaps in my skillset and there I found Makers Academy, a 16 week full-stack web development bootcamp.
+I was introduced to tech & coding when I joined a cloud computing academy, I learnt the basics of DevOps and how to script in Python.
+I thoroughly enjoyed the cloud space but wanted to be able to code well, many family members recommended Makers so I eventually joined their software engineering bootcamp.
+I spent the next 16 weeks becoming a full-stack developer.

 ## Projects